Facts & Figures

 Shopping in Macau City is the most important activity among tourists.
 Thanks to its duty-free policies and low taxes, Macau attracts a great number of world-famous fashion brands to establish stores and outlets in the city.
 Macau has become one of the best retail and lifestyle destinations in China, and is truly the home of the ultimate Shopping Experience.
 The best part for visitors is that the city is compact, making the best of Macau simple to explore and shop.
 From luxurious boutiques to elegant shopping stores and street style market outfit, Macau City is a shopping paradise and an exciting place for visitors.
 Tourists get a hands-on experience to buy souvenirs and other gifts for friends and family.

 Macau is a vibrant mix of Portuguese & Chinese culture.
 Though Portuguese have contributed a lot to Macau architecture, the actual buildings with European designs were always given an Oriental touch.
 Shrine, temples and gardens in Macau show the glimpse of Chinese contribution to this city.
 As a result the unique combination in Macau architecture adds a romantic character to the city and charms a large number of visitors.
+In 2005, the Macau Government had succeeded in having “The Historic Centre of Macao” inscribed in UNESCO’s World Heritage List, making it the 31st World Heritage site in China.
 With the liberalization of Gaming in 1999, Macau has taken a new economic model by inviting renewed gaming licenses to invest and develop Macau into a “Las Vegas of the East”, marking a transformation in Macau’s architecture.